dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Tools.md

 	  - Can identify the tools used on websites you visit
 - awscli
 	- Allows for the interaction with S3 Buckets
+- smbclient
+	- Speaks with port 445 (Microsoft's SMB) service which allows for shares (printers, files etc)
+	- The "backups" share is non-admin'd  (usually)
+- impacket (impacket-netview)
+	- A python3 tool focused on providing access to network packets
+- winPEAS
 	-